rprichard/winpty/misc/console-handles.md

     same *Unbound* output object if it creates handles for both `STDOUT` and `STDERR`.
 The handles themselves are still different, though.)

+ 3. If *ConsoleCreationMode* is *Detach*, then Windows sets the handles to (`NULL`, `NULL`, `NULL`).

- 3. If *UseStdHandles*, the child's standard handle becomes `NULL`.
+ 4. If *UseStdHandles*, the child's standard handle becomes `NULL`.

- 4. If *InheritHandles*, the parent's standard handle is copied as-is, without exception.
+ 5. If *InheritHandles*, the parent's standard handle is copied as-is, without exception.

- 5. The parent's standard handle is duplicated.
+ 6. The parent's standard handle is duplicated.
 As with previous releases, if the handle cannot be duplicated, then the child's handle becomes `NULL`.
     The child handle has the same inheritability as the parent handle.
     `FreeConsole` does *not* close this handle, even if it happens to be a console handle (which is not unlikely).
     (Bugs: [[dupproc]](#dupproc))

-XXX: What about `DETACHED_PROCESS`?

 XXX: Also, I don't expect the `PROC_THREAD_ATTRIBUTE_HANDLE_LIST` attribute to matter here, but it needs to be tested.